For persons visiting the U.S., there are two major types of visitors' insurance plans:

 Travelers often find comprehensive coverage plans too expensive (which are actually very reasonably priced) and fixed coverage plans very attractive.
 Visitors to the U.S. are unaware of the expensive healthcare costs and usually do not understand the limitations of the fixed coverage plans to provide adequate coverage.
 Many fixed coverage buyers realize their mistake in purchasing a fixed coverage plan only after the expense is incurred.

-A: No, that is not a wise decision.
+No, that is not a wise decision.
 If someone has a pre-existing condition, the insurance company will not cover their treatment.
 However, some plans will cover the acute onset of pre-existing conditions, there are no plans available on the market that will cover maintenance of pre-existing conditions for visitors.
 For any given age, the probability of someone being treated for a new medical condition is the same and therefore everyone pays the same premium.
 The difference between fixed and comprehensive coverage is the amount that is covered by the insurance company when a new medical condition arises.
 We always recommend that everyone purchase comprehensive coverage plans.

-A: No, you are not allowed to make changes to an insurance plan after the effective date.
+No, you are not allowed to make changes to an insurance plan after the effective date.
 You would have to cancel the current plan and purchase a completely new plan as if you had never purchased the first insurance plan.
 Even if the new comprehensive coverage plan is from the same company as the old fixed coverage plan, all of the terms and conditions start over again, such as the pre-existing conditions exclusion, deductible and co-insurance.

 The insurance companies will pay for new medical conditions that occur after the effective date of the current policy.
 Otherwise, everyone would first purchase the fixed coverage plan which is cheaper, and as soon as someone gets sick, upgrade it to the comprehensive coverage plan.
 In other words, if you cancel the fixed coverage plan and purchase a comprehensive coverage plan once you become sick or injured, the comprehensive plan would consider that condition to be a pre-existing condition and not cover it.
 You would then lose the limited coverage you did have under the fixed coverage plan.

-Q: Individual coverage limits in the fixed coverage plan look quite reasonable to me and I think they should be sufficient if my parents get sick or injured.
-Why should I unnecessarily spend more money on a comprehensive coverage plan? ?
+Individual coverage limits in the fixed coverage plan look quite reasonable to me and I think they should be sufficient if my parents get sick or injured.
+Why should I unnecessarily spend more money on a comprehensive coverage plan?

-A: The choice is always yours.
-But remember, if something were to happen to your parents, the comprehensive plans are designed to cover more of the expense compared to the fixed coverage plans.
+If something were to happen to your parents, the comprehensive plans are designed to cover more of the expense compared to the fixed coverage plans.
 In actuality, you would be spending unnecessary money on a fixed coverage plan because of the limited coverage they offer.

 Medical treatment in the U.S. is very expensive.
 For example, if you purchased a $50,000 fixed coverage plan, the insurance company will only pay $330 for an emergency room visit and $3300 towards a surgery.
 If an emergency room visit costs $2,000 or $3,000, you have to pay the difference beyond $330.
 If a surgery costs $30,000 or $40,000, you would have to pay the difference beyond $3,300.